 A great way to keep track of everything you’ve done is to create a career file that tracks everything you’ve done.
 Review it prior to your interview so everything will be fresh.
 It’s amazing how much you can forget!

-Prepare for Questions You Think The Employer May Ask
+Common Interview Questions The Employer May Ask

 Be sure to think of items of interest to the interviewer or potential questions they may ask based on your resume.
 It’s possible they may see something they want to know more about, or that is related to their current projects.
 Having this information fresh in your mind will make answering interview questions much easier.
 You may find it helpful to have a friend or coworker review your resume to think of potential questions an interviewer may ask.